top of page

 36. The act of renouncing/denying His Light is called Āṇavamala or the primordial impurity of a limited individual.

-In other words, this Āṇavamala is certainly the cause of the manifestation of the experients/knowers, known as:
+In other words, this Āṇavamala is indeed the cause of the manifestation of the experients/knowers, known as:

 एतन्निषेधजन्य उद्भूतान्धकारो मायाख्यः॥३७॥